Last Updated: July 2026

 A healthy scalp maintains the right balance of sebum production, pH, and microbial environment.
 When that balance is disrupted — by product buildup, inflammation, or poor circulation — follicle function declines long before you see any visible change in your hair.

 Circulation matters more than most people realize.
 Blood flow to the scalp delivers the oxygen and nutrients that fuel follicle activity.
 A small 2019 study published in Eplasty found that regular scalp massage over 24 weeks was associated with measurable improvements in hair thickness, suggesting that mechanical stimulation of the scalp may support follicle health.
-The researchers noted improvements in hair density in participants who practiced daily massage.

 Practical steps that support scalp health: